 Steer clear of financial potholes when you buy a car.

 That might be easier said than done if you already have your eye on a shiny new vehicle.
 But you could pay a price if you don’t know how long a car should be financed.

-But if you need to finance a vehicle for six or seven years – 72 to 84 months (or more) – there’s a good chance you really can’t afford it, based on research by the Consumer Financial Protection Bureau (CFPB), even though vehicles generally are lasting longer than ever before.
+But if you need to finance a vehicle for six or seven years (72 to 84 months) or more, there’s a good chance it may be beyond your budget, based on research by the Consumer Financial Protection Bureau (CFPB), even though vehicles generally are lasting longer than ever before.

 Three signs of trouble